webdavis/vim-setswitch/README.md

 setswitch.vim
 =============

-_setswitch.vim: a user extensible plugin that adds buffer local capabilities to all options in Vim._
+_setswitch.vim: a user extensible plugin that adds window local capabilities to all options in Vim._

 setswitch is probably the most useful plugin I've created.
 I literally wouldn't want to use Vim without it.
 Here's why:

-- setswitch makes all settings buffer local.
-That means even settings like `hlsearch` are buffer local with setswitch.
+- setswitch makes all settings window local.
+That means even settings like `hlsearch` are window local with setswitch.
-- setswitch can enable settings for the active window, while disabling settings for the other windows.
+- setswitch can enable settings for the active window, while disabling settings for the inactive windows.
 - setswitch is only limited to your imagination.
 It works with _any setting_.
-Seriously, don't take my word for it.
-Just try it.

 ## Install